-Interestingly, the propagation of the wave-front deos not depend only on the universal scaling exponent $\zeta$ but also on the specific correlation function into consideration, since the exponent $\eta$, which describes the low energy scaling of $\mathcal{F}\left({ k}\right)$ in Eq.\,\eqref{eq:statphaseLR}, enters in the determination of the ration $\chi/\gamma$.
+Interestingly, the propagation of the wave-front does not depend only on the universal scaling exponent $\zeta$ but also on the specific correlation function under consideration, since the exponent $\eta$, which describes the low energy scaling of $\mathcal{F}\left({ k}\right)$ in Eq.\,\eqref{eq:statphaseLR}, enters in the determination of the ratio $\chi/\gamma$.
 As the local limit is approached, the quasi-particle velocity ceases to diverge $\zeta\to 1$ and linear spreading of the wave-front is recovered so that Eq.\,\eqref{eq:statphaseLR} reproduces the Lieb-Robinson expectation\,\cite{lieb1972finite}.
 The relation $\chi=\gamma+d/2$ yields $\beta_{\rm front}>1$ and imposes sub-ballistic wave-front propagation.

-The quench protocol into consideration stays within the paramagnetic phase, which is characterized by a gapped dispersion relation, see Eq.\,\eqref{gapped_dispersion}.
+The quench protocol under consideration stays within the paramagnetic phase, which is characterized by a gapped dispersion relation, see Eq.\,\eqref{gapped_dispersion}.
 This, in turns, leads to $\lim_{k\to 0}\mathcal{F}(k) \sim O(1)$ and the scaling exponent of the correlation function vanishes, i.e. $\eta=0$.
 Thus, only the exponent $\zeta$ determines the front propagation scaling $\beta_{\rm front}=2+d-\alpha$.
 The theoretical prediction for $\alpha=1.7$ and $d=1$ produces $\beta_{\rm front} = 1.3$, which is in perfect agreement with the one observed in the numerical computation displayed in Fig.\,\ref{Fig_SecIII_1a}.
 The formula $\beta_{\rm front}=2+d-\alpha$ also matches the exact result obtained in Ref.\,\cite{cevolani2015protected} for $d=1$ and $\alpha=3/2$, also confirmed by t-VMC calculations.

 Within the causal region delimited by the wave-front, the local maxima are determined by the maxima of the cosine function in Eq.\,\eqref{eq:statphaseLR}.
 Thus, the correlation maxima occur at the time $t_\textrm{max}$, whose value does not depend on the shape of $\mathcal{F}(k)$, but only on the value of the $\zeta$ exponent, yielding